 The second viewpoint is located behind the church.
 Facing the entrance into the Rock Church, walk around the right side of the church.
 There will be a sidewalk and steps that wrap around the backside of the Rock Church.
 From this terrace, you look down onto San Pietro Caveoso and the ravine.
 Here is the view:

-View from the terrace behind the Rock Church
+View from the terrace in front of the Rock Church

 Looking down at San Pietro Caveoso